-On reading this chromatographic profile, we note three spots from the initial butanolic fraction with respective Rf of 0.4; 0.6 and 0.7; with the dichloromethane fraction, one obtains a trail as does the ethyl acetate fraction, on the other hand, with the P2 fraction, several spots are obtained, three of which are from feeder spots which are at the same Rf as those of the butanolic fractions.
-We can deduce that probably these spots are pure compounds which will be the subject of a structural determination by spectral methods.
+On reading this chromatographic profile, three spots of the initial butanolic fraction are noted with a respective Rf of 0.4; 0.6 and 0.7; with the dichloromethane fraction, a drag is obtained as does the ethyl acetate fraction, on the other hand, with the P2 fraction, several spots are obtained, three of which come from feeder spots which are at the same R_f as those of the butanolic fractions.
+We can deduce that these spots are probably pure compounds which will be the subject of a structural determination by spectral methods.

-Identification, isolation of pure extracts C1; C2 and C3 of the butanolic fraction

-To identify and isolate C1; C2 and C3, we have recovered C 1; C2 and C3 successively and proceeded case by case thus to the purification of each of the compounds.
-By 1-H NMR spectral studies; NMR-13C; cross-checking data from Fatondji R. 2011 and chemDraw Ultra 8.0 simulations; chemdraw office 2004 we have established the molecular structures which are the following thiosemicarbazones of the following carbonyls: 4-methoxypropiophenone; 4-methylacetophenone and 3,4,5-trimethoxyacetophenone.
+Identification, isolation of pure extracts C1; C2 and C3 of the butanolic fraction Identify and isolate C1; C2 and C3, C1 is recovered; C2 and C3 successively, and the purification of each of the compounds is carried out on a case-by-case basis.
+By 1-H NMR spectral studies; 13 C-NMR; cross-checking of literature data and chem26.
+Draw Ultra 8.0 simulations; chem draw office 2004 we have established the molecular structures of C1, C2 and C3 which are the following thiosemicarbazones of the following carbonyls: 4-methoxypropiophenone; 4 methylacetophenone and 3,4,5-trimethoxyacetophenone.